People who are new to Canada are in some situations at risk of being abused and exploited.

 The news release stated that as of September 9, 2019, the government will launch a two-year pilot project where a person who came to Canada can now sponsor undeclared immediate family members.

-This measure will cover resettled refugees, who were conferred refugee protection in Canada or were themselves sponsored as a spouse, partner or dependent child.
+This measure will cover resettled refugees, who have conferred refugee protection in Canada or were themselves sponsored as a spouse, partner or dependent child.

 Ahmed Hussen, Minister of Immigration, Refugees and Citizenship, said in the May 31 news release: “Newcomers who failed to declare immediate family members as they first came to Canada were barred from sponsoring them.
 Today, we right that wrong.”